 t = time (s)

-Equation was integrated numerically for a range of H and R values to determine how Tlink increases as a function of time for each of the ignition sources listed in Table A5.1 of Attachment 5 to Appendix F. The HRR profile, Qt, for these ignition sources is in of Attachment 5 to Appendix F, and the profile for a specific ignition source is defined by the corresponding parameters given in Table A5..
-Sprinkler activation is assumed to occur when Tlink is equal to the activation temperature, Tact.
-For the calculations, the sprinklers were assumed to have an activation temperature of 74C (165) and an RTI of 130 (ms)0.5.
+Equation 45 was integrated numerically for a range of H and R values to determine how Tlink increases as a function of time for each of the ignition sources listed in Tables A5.1 and A5.3 of Attachment 5 to Appendix F. The HRR profile, Qt, for these ignition sources is expressed in Equation 5-1 of Attachment 5 to Appendix F, and the profile for a specific ignition source is defined by the corresponding parameters given in Tables A5.2 and A5.4 of Attachment 5 to Appendix F. Sprinkler activation is assumed to occur when Tlink is equal to the activation temperature, Tact.
+For the calculations, the sprinklers were assumed to have an activation temperature of 74C (165F) and an RTI of 130 (ms)0.5.
 These values were used in the fire modeling supporting the LAR of several plants transitioning to NFPA 805.
+The results of the sprinkler activation time calculated for all fixed and transient ignition sources as a function of ceiling height above the fire base and radial distance between the sprinkler and the fire, with SF ranging from 0.02 to as high as 0.70 are given in Figures F.31 through F.61 of Attachment 8 to Appendix F. Once the sprinkler activation time is determined, the plume and ceiling jet lag times (calculated according to Equations 35 and 36, respectively, with Q equal to the HRR at the time of sprinkler activation) need to be added, although these times are usually very small (a few seconds).

 Sprinkler Activation Times for Fires without Known HRR Profile

 Creating a concise set of tables with generic sprinkler activation times that cover the entire range of potential HRR profiles is a very difficult task.
-The tables that are currently available in set allow the analyst to obtain a conservative estimate of the sprinkler activation time for fires that involve secondary combustibles.
+The tables that are currently available in set F (Figures F.62-F.67) allow the analyst to obtain a conservative estimate of the sprinkler activation time for fires that involve secondary combustibles.

 0308.03F-07 REFERENCES